T0talEclips3/pizza/README.md

 This is a small react-redux project of pizza restaurant.

 Tech Stack:
-  React
+  React,
-  Redux
+  Redux,
-  React-redux
+  React-redux,
-  Redux-thunk
+  Redux-thunk,
   axios

-You can find An example of apiin the file named bd.json (project root directory)
+You can find an example of apiin the file named bd.json (project root directory)